On the procongruence completion of the Teichm\"uller modular group: Introduction

 which we call {\it the profinite universal monodromy representation}.
 This can be also described as the homomorphism of profinite groups induced by the canonical homotopy action of $\GG_{g,n}$ on $S_{g,n}$ (see Section~\ref{levels}).

 It is clear that, in order to gain some insight on the representation $\mu_{g,n}$, we need to study before the representation $\hat{\rho}_{g,n}$.
-The study of the latter representation is the subject of Section~\ref{levels} till Section~\ref{CSP}.
+The study of the latter representation is the main subject of the paper from Section~\ref{levels} till Section~\ref{centralizers}.

 The first question which arises about the representation $\hat{\rho}_{g,n}$ is whether or not it is faithful.
-This is better known as the {\it congruence subgroup problem} for the Teichm\"uller group $\GG_{g,n}$.
-An affirmative answer is known only in genus $\leq 2$ (see \cite{Asada} and \cite{Hyp}).
+This is better known as {\it the congruence subgroup problem} for the Teichm\"uller group $\GG_{g,n}$.
+An affirmative answer is known only in genus $\leq 2$ (cf. \cite{Asada}, \cite{Hyp2}).

-The investigation underlying this paper was stimulated by the idea that, in order to advance in all the above issues, it was necessary a complete understanding of the group-theoretic properties of the image of the representation $\hat{\rho}_{g,n}$, which we then denote by $\cGG_{g,n}$ and call {\it the geometric profinite Teichm\"uller group}.
+The investigation underlying this paper was stimulated by the idea that, in order to advance in all the above issues, it was necessary a complete understanding of the group-theoretic properties of the image of the representation $\hat{\rho}_{g,n}$, which we denote by $\cGG_{g,n}$ and call {\it the procongruence Teichm\"uller group}.

-The combinatorial group theory of the Teichm\"uller group $\GG_{g,n}$ begins with the study of the relations occurring between words in its standard set of generators given by Dehn twists.
-For the geometric profinite Teichm\"uller group $\cGG_{g,n}$, we then define {\it the set of profinite twists} to be the closure of the image of the set of Dehn twists via the natural homomorphism $\GG_{g,n}\ra\cGG_{g,n}$.
-Words in sets of commuting profinite Dehn twists are called {\it profinite multi-twists}.
+The combinatorial group theory of the Teichm\"uller group $\GG_{g,n}$ begins with the study of the relations occurring between words in its standard set of generators which are the Dehn twists. {\it The set of profinite Dehn twists} of the procongruence Teichm\"uller group $\cGG_{g,n}$ is the closure of the image of the set of Dehn twists via the natural monomorphism $\GG_{g,n}\hookra\cGG_{g,n}$.

-The key technical result of this paper is a complete characterization of profinite multi-twists of $\cGG_{g,n}$ (Theorem~\ref{multi-twists}).
-As an immediate consequence, we get a complete description of the centralizers of profinite multi-twists and of the normalizers of the closed subgroups they span in $\cGG_{g,n}$, in perfect analogy with the classical results for multi-twists in $\GG_{g,n}$ (Corollary~\ref{centralizers multitwists}).
+The key technical result of this paper is the characterization of powers of profinite twists in $\cGG_{g,n}$ which is given in Theorem~\ref{parametrize}.
+As an immediate consequence, we get a description of the centralizers and of the normalizers of the closed abelian subgroups spannned by set of powers of profinite twists in $\cGG_{g,n}$, in perfect analogy with the classical results in $\GG_{g,n}$ (see Corollary~\ref{centralizer2} and Theorem~\ref{normalizer}).